IlijaAntanasijevic/5-Javascript_SecondProject/README.md

-# Javascript-Project-2
+# Javascript Second Project

-Learning more about javascript & jquery and upgrading the Bootstrap project
+Improving Javascript and jQuery, upgrading the Bootstrap project.
+Made with JSON files instead of database...

-Created on: 2023-03-05
+It was created on 2023-Mar-05

 Link: https://ilijaweb2.netlify.app/index.html